Medical Certification Requirements

 for Commercial Driver's License

-All Commercial Driver's License (CDL) holders and Commercial Driver Instruction Permit (CDIP) holders must provide DMV
+All Commercial Driver License (CDL) holders and Commercial Learner Permit (CLP) holders must provide DMV with a valid Medical Examiner's Certificate.

 You are required to fax your medical certification to:

-If the any information on your medical card is not legible, incorrect or missing, you will receive a letter notifying you that you must re-submit a new medical card.
+If any of the information on your medical card is not legible, incorrect or missing, you may receive a letter notifying you that you must have your medical certificate corrected and re-faxed or emailed to the above fax number.